-An inductor (also called a choke or reactor) is a passive two-terminal electrical component.
-It is made of an electrical conductor, for example, a wire usually wound into a coil.
+An inductor (a choke or reactor) is a passive two-terminal electrical component.
+It is made of an electrical conductor; a wire usually wound into a coil.
 A current flowing through it will store energy temporarily in a magnetic field in the coil.
 If the current flowing through changes, this creates a voltage (Faraday’s Law).

-At Shreejee Electronics, we manufacture many different inductors using a variety of techniques, from automated to handcrafted methods.
+At Shreejee Electronics, we manufacture many different inductors, from automated to handcrafted methods.
 There are toroidal winding machines, machines capable of winding copper strips and facilities to wind air coils.

 We use a wide variety of core materials, such as iron, ferrite, iron powder, amorphous and a wide variety of conductors, such as enameled wire, copper strip and high voltage insulation wire.